soon1995/learningNotes/the-go-programming-language/README.md

 > **Goroutines have no identity**

 - In most os and programming languages that support multithreading, the current thread has a distinct identity.
 This makes it easy to build an abstraction called **thread-local storage**, which each thread can store and retrieve values independent of other threads
-- Goroutines have no notion of identity, this is by design since thread-local storage tends to e abused.
+- Goroutines have no notion of identity, this is by design since thread-local storage tends to be abused.
   - e.g. in a webserver implemented in a language with thread-local storage.
 It's common for many functions to find information about the HTTP request on whose behalf they are currently working by looking in that storage.
 This can lead to an unhealthy "**action at a distance**" in which the behavior of a function is not determined by its arguments alone, but by the identity of the thread in which it runs.

 # 10 Packages and the Go Tool